-Yoshino Station can be reached from Kyoto Station in 100-130 minutes via Kintetsu Railways’ limited express (¥2,550) or express (¥1,230).
-From Yoshino Station, a ropeway can take you up the mountain for ¥360 one-way, and there are buses to take you to town.
+Yoshino Station can be reached from Kyoto Station in about 2 hours, give or take, via Kintetsu Railways’ limited express (¥2,590) or express (¥1,250) train.
+From Yoshino Station, a ropeway can take you up the mountain for ¥450 one way or ¥800 round trip.
+There are also buses to take you to town.

 4. Nara Park (Nara Prefecture)

-This vast expanse is where most of Nara’s main tourist attractions—Todaiji, the famous temple with one of Japan’s largest Buddha statues; and Kofukuji, the temple with an iconic pagoda, among others—can be found.
+This vast expanse is where most of Nara’s main tourist attractions—like Todaiji, the famous temple with one of Japan’s largest Buddha statues; and Kofukuji, the temple with an iconic pagoda—can be found.
 (You can read about Nara Park here.)
 There are several maple trees around the park, and their beauty is complemented by temples, shrines, ponds, stone lanterns, and so on.